Do You Have a Victim Personality? 12 Ways to Tell

 Recognising you are living your life from a victim perspective can feel overwhelming.

-But victimhood is inevitably a survival tactic you’ve learned to use from a difficult childhood, so admitting you are doing so should not be a way of shaming yourself, but as a positive step towards self-healing.
+But victimhood is inevitably a survival tactic you’ve learned to use from surviving a difficult childhood.
+See admitting you are doing so not as yet another thing to be ashamed about, but as a positive step towards self-healing.

-On a good note, because living life as a victim is something you learned, you can also unlearn it.
+Living life as a victim is something you learned, so you can also unlearn it.

 Consider the support of a counsellor or psychotherapist when diving into your victimhood.
 They can create a safe space for you to understand yourself and learn how to step into your real personal power, instead of feeling you must gain it through sympathy from others.